 The USCIS had long been concerned that bridge loans might be an after-the-fact pretext by an EB-5 developer for lowering its cost of capital by replacing financing, with minimal impact on new job creation.
-It had been argued that EB-5 bridge financing simply increases the profit margin of developers.
-Until recently, the bridge loan market for EB-5 capital was weak due to uncertainty about whether USCIS would count, for EB-5 purposes, jobs created before the EB-5 capital was released into the project.
+It has been argued that EB-5 bridge financing simply increases the profit margin of developers.
+Until recently, the bridge loan market for EB-5 capital was not